 IMPORTANT SAFETY INFORMATION FOR KYLEENA AND MIRENA

 If you have an untreated genital infection, get infections easily, or have certain cancers, don't use Kyleena or Mirena.
 Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).

-If you have persistent pelvic or stomach pain, excessive bleeding after placement, or if Kyleena or Mirena comes out, tell your healthcare professional (HCP).
-If Kyleena or Mirena comes out, use back-up birth control.
-Kyleena or Mirena may go into or through the wall of the uterus and cause other problems.
+If you have persistent pelvic or stomach pain, or excessive bleeding after placement, tell your healthcare professional (HCP).
+If Mirena comes out, call your HCP and avoid intercourse or use non-hormonal back-up birth control (such as condoms or spermicide).
+Mirena may go into or through the wall of the uterus and cause other problems.